Nordgaren/DInput8HookingExample/README.md

 Prevents the game from setting your Enhanced Pointer Precision mouse setting in Windows

+I played DSR a bit in my freetime for the last two weeks and haven't recieved and EULA violation.
+Will update in 2 more weeks.

 ### Instructions
 1) Put DINPUT8.dll in your DSR directory and launch the game